metno/lard/ansible/roles/primarystandbysetup/readme.md

 https://www.postgresql.org/docs/current/warm-standby-failover.html

 ## NOTES:
-Pretty sure we want a hot (or potentially warm, if we don't want to load balance on reads) standby with asynchronous streaming replication from the primary
+Pretty sure we want a hot (or potentially warm, if we don't want to load balance on reads) standby with asynchronous or synchronous streaming replication from the primary https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION
-If we wanted a synchronous replication, this would mean either we would have to have both the primary and the standby up at all times or potentially multiple standbys? https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION

 Found this setup for kvalobs, but they run postgres 13: